florin-i/task1/Readme.md

  - vms = a list of VMs, each VM beeing an object with the following atributes:
     - name = the name of VM
     - size = the VM size
+    - sshKey = SSH public key to be added to VMs
     - index = an integer starting from 1 for first VM and for each VM the value is incremented with 1
     - image = an object that describe the image used to create the VM with the attributes:
         - offer